Tuesday, August 8, 2017

 August 8, 2017

-I recline my driver car seat back to a relaxing position.
-However not too relaxing, As the pilot of this ship I don’t want to fall asleep on a 700-mile road trip.
+I recline my driver's car seat back to a relaxing position.
+However, I'm not over relaxed.
+As the pilot of this ship, I want to stay awake on a 700-mile road trip.
 I have precious cargo onboard.
 I have worked my ass off the past 2 months.
 Time to start embracing life and not work.

-I love road trips to escape from my normal reality.
+I love road trips to escape from my everyday reality.
 The long drive is my window of opportunity to delve into my imagination and explore my wildest dreams on the road map of my brain.
-I think, maybe my 85,000 word book goes viral, New York Times best seller!
-Or, I come into a lot of money and I can buy that new house I have been eyeing and I won't have to worry about the down payment.
+My 85,000-word book could go viral, a New York Times bestseller!
+Or, I come into a lot of money, and I can buy that new house I have been eyeing, and I won't have to worry about the down payment.
 I can plan my future.
 I see a future tubing down the Chattahoochee River.
-Man is it good day to dream.
+Man, is it a good day to dream.

-I pull my car away from the swale driveway and we are off.
+I pull my car from the swale driveway, and we are off.
 10 mph, 20 mph, 50 mph.
-Merging on the highway the asphalt passes beneath the rubber tires while my car cruises 80 miles an hour on this long high way and we are on our way.
+Merging on the highway, the asphalt passes beneath the rubber tires while my car cruises 80 miles an hour on this long highway, and we are on our way.

 I need a break from heartache and worry.
-Life is all about work, to make my ends meet, just to live life without worrying.
-Bills, mortgage payment, car payment all life's expediters.
-Now is the time to cast the BS of work aside and have only my family near me and start new experiences.
-I don’t mind being known as that fictional dad Clark Giswold from National Lampoons movie Vacation.
+Life is about work, making ends meet, and just living without worrying.
+Bills, mortgage payments, and car payments are all life's expediters.
+Now is the time to cast the BS of work aside, have only my family near me, and start new experiences.
+I don't mind being known as that fictional dad Clark Griswold from the National Lampoons movie Vacation.
 He just wanted to be the best dad who offered the best experience for his kids.

 The road noise slightly hums inside my vehicle.
-The car pierces the air and whistle while it works its way to the Florida, Georgia line.
+The car pierces the air and whistles while it works its way to the Florida, Georgia line.
 We are a missile traveling north through the state of Florida headed for the green mountains of Northern Georgia.
-I am the captain of this trip and I’m in control of when and where we will stop.
-Oh so I think.
-Of course I will be overridden by the Commander.
+I am the captain of this trip, and I'm in control of when and where we will stop.
+Oh, so I think.
+Of course, I will be overridden by the Commander.
 She knows what is best.

 "No, keep going."

-“No, the only gas going on in this car is the gas we pour in it at a gas station.”
+"No, the only gas going on in this car is the gas we pour at a gas station."

 The green trees stay in place as my car drives by like a runaway locomotive on an endless train track.
 My car is slicing through a manmade path.
-Cows graze in the wide swaths of pastures that are laid before me like an endless bed comforter.
+Cows graze in the vast swaths of pastures laid before me like an endless bed comforter.
 The cows could be the dinosaurs that used to roam these parts well before mankind made a footprint.
-Instead of a Jurassic park moment living in a fantasy of my mind, I laugh at the idea of sticking my head our the window and yelling, “moo.”
+Instead of a Jurassic Park moment living in a fantasy of my mind, I laugh at the idea of sticking my head out the window and yelling, "Moo."

-I guess I should be more daring and go back to dinosaurs and killer snakes.
-However, there are no T-Rex’s or Velociraptors chasing me down only the Dodge Viper tailgating me.
+I should be more daring and return to dinosaurs and killer snakes.
+However, no T-Rex's or Velociraptors are chasing me down, only the Dodge Viper tailgating me.

 "Dad, what's all that stuff on the window?"